-HSCI Seed Grants and Junior Faculty Programs provide early funding for innovative projects in stem cell research in this era of shrinking federal resources.
-These focused funds allow scientists to pursue "high risk/high reward" avenues of research that might be difficult to fund from other sources.
+We provide early funding for innovative projects in stem cell research.
+This allows early-career scientists to pursue "high risk/high reward" avenues of research that might be difficult to fund from other sources.

 The HSCI Medical Scientist Training Fellowship is awarded to Harvard Medical School students who demonstrate strong interest in stem cell research and HSCI believes will contribute to the future of the field.